BGT-M/bgt-m.github.io/content/_index.md

         <br>
         你好，这里是大图挖掘组
 #         The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

+  - block: about.biography
+    id: about
+    content:
+      title: About
+      # Choose a user profile to display (a folder name within `content/authors/`)
+      username: admin
+      design:
+        spacing:
+          padding: ["20px", "0", "20px", "0"]
   - block: collection
     id: Publications
     content: